Beethoven and McNeff: LMP with Fenella Humphreys

 Grappling with his worsening deafness and political turmoil, Beethoven refused to write music for music’s sake.
 Instead, Eroica shattered expectations and produced a radical vision of real-life heroism.
 Eroica wasn’t just music; it was revolution.

 The spirit of bold innovation continues to shape music today.
-Paired with ‘Eroica’ in this concert is the world-premiere of Stephen Mcneff’s Concerto for Violin, performed by Fenella Humphreys.
-Drawing from Baroque influences, Mcneff’s Concerto fuses historical ideas with modern sounds, creating something entirely new – music that pushes boundaries, just like ‘Eroica’ did.
+Paired with ‘Eroica’ in this concert is the world-premiere of Stephen McNeff’s Concerto for Violin, performed by Fenella Humphreys.
+Drawing from Baroque influences, McNeff’s Concerto fuses historical ideas with modern sounds, creating something entirely new – music that pushes boundaries, just like ‘Eroica’ did.

 Beethoven Coriolan Overture